Delivery time: days

 Included heat sink

-The subject of the auction is a professional driver for laser diodes with a built-in digital temperature controller using the PID algorithm.
+This is a professional driver for laser diodes with a built-in digital temperature controller using the PID algorithm.
 Its size allows for mounting it in small devices such as compact laser projectors.
-Thanks to an included heatsink you do not need to worry about heat dissipation, drilling holes, and isolation of power transistors from the heat sink.
+Thanks to an included heat sink you do not need to worry about heat dissipation, drilling holes, and isolation of power transistors from the heat sink.
 It is a fully functioning component ready to be mounted in laser devices.

-At another auction, you can find the same driver but without a heat sink.
-This reduces the shipping and production costs but requires the ensuring of an adequate cooling for the driver.
+You can find the same driver but without a heat sink.
+This reduces the shipping and production costs but requires the ensuring of adequate cooling for the driver.